Traditional Brewing by Country

 Sour Beers: Flanders Red, Oud Bruin, Lambic

 Belgian brewers that use wild yeast and various bacteria in fermentation make a range of sour beers, much of the process taking place at ambient temperatures.
 Certain lactic acid producing bacteria will give these beers an intense sour flavor.
 Beers are stored in wooden barrels, and blended at the end of fermentation.
-Flanders Red Ale is a style that uses roasted malt to give beer-blog-lambic-1the beer a reddish color along with its sour flavor.
+Flanders Red Ale is a style that uses roasted malt to give the beer a reddish color along with its sour flavor.
 A similar process is used for Oud Bruin [Old Brown], a darker brew from the same region of Flanders.
 Both Red and Brown Ales are held for extended periods of time, allowing the bacteria and yeast to create the final sour flavor.
 The most intensely sour style is Lambic, from an area outside of Brussels, a beer that uses only local airborne microflora for fermentation.

 Use Hanna's HI931 Automatic Titrator for measuring your titratable acidity.